wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 10 It was silence upon the waters ; save when the sound of musical instruments fell sweetly upon the ear.

-11 But it happened, a little before the mid-day, that the shouts of the men of war of Britain were heard, and the shouts of the men of Columbia.
+11 But it happened, a little before the midday, that the shouts of the men of war of Britain were heard, and the shouts of the men of Columbia.

 12 And now the destroying engines began to utter their thunders, vomiting forth fire and smoke and brimstone in abundance.